tekdi/unite-framework/README.md

 ## Prerequisite

-- Node, NPM, loopback-v3 (nodejs framework) and MongoDB should be installed on the system.
+- Node, NPM, loopback-v3 (nodejs framework), pm2 (process manager for Node.js) and MongoDB should be installed on the system.

 ## Setup on localhost